cdd-code-book/sample-project/README.md

 1. *package.json* - manifest file detailing 3rd party dependencies required by the application.
 To install the dependencies run ````npm install```` from this directory.
 1. *server.js* - JavaScript file that runs the server.
 Execute using ````node server.js```` after following the previous step.
 1. *Procfile* - this is a manifest file that instructs Heroku how to run your application (basically it contains the command specified in the previous step).
+1. *config.json* - our application config
+1. *packer-build-config.json* - for building a base VM
+1. *ubuntu-config/preseed.cfg* - for automating the install of Ubuntu